meighanv/04-Logic-Pseudocode_IDEs/01_pseudocode/Labs/ClassNotes/PseudoCodeLabs1-5.md

 Display "The distance the car will travel in $ hours is $", time, distance
 set time = 12
 set distance = speed * time
 Display "The distance the car will travel in $ hours is $", time, distance

+change